litchipi/blog/posts/rust/containers_in_rust/part7.md

 The main difference for us users is that the `v2` groups all the configuration for a given group under the same directory.

-For more information about them, you can check this [great serie of articles on LWN][lwn_cgroups].
+For more information about them, you can check this [great series of articles on LWN][lwn_cgroups].

 This feature is used a lot in the containerisation of applications on a same server, and to be able to sell a specific set of performances on a server to a customer,